FraserLee/dotfiles/README.md

-# README

 A repo containing some config files, along with a quick script to easily symlink them onto a new machine.

-I'm really just keeping this public for a friend, but if you want to have a look around be my guest :)
+Xonsh is incredible, all hail xonsh.
+Nvim is pretty alright too (at least whenever LSPs choose to work).